 Delivering CDN servers in your country or region can turn into a revenue-generating business.
 The demand for better web services is global and you can make money on offering ready-to-use infrastructure for thousands of businesses out there.

-Ormuco Stack can help you achieve this.
-Our software is versatile and extremely scalable.
+Ormuco Edge can help you achieve this.
+Our solution is versatile and extremely scalable.
 It can be run on consumer-grade equipment, which enables low-cost fog computing.

-And, for larger-scale fog computing applications, Ormuco Stack can be deployed on both private servers and data centers, allowing it to be used for more advanced, resource-intensive projects and deployments.
+And, for larger-scale fog computing applications, Ormuco software can be deployed on both private servers and data centers, allowing it to be used for more advanced, resource-intensive projects and deployments.